-Under the terms of the General Data Protection Regulation (2016/679) and the Freedom of Information Act 2000, individuals have rights in regard to obtaining information held by the University.
+Under the terms of the UK General Data Protection Regulations, Data Protection Act 2018, and the Freedom of Information Act 2000, individuals have rights in regard to obtaining information held by the University.

 Personal data can be accessed by submitting a Subject Access Request.

 Requests for Information Held by the University

 Under the provisions of the Freedom of Information Act 2000, you can ask the University to provide you with any information held by the University.
 For example, you may wish to see the minutes of a particular meeting, see the Register of Interests for Council Members or obtain standard information about student data.

 The University already makes public large quantities of the information that it holds and a description of all that we publish is detailed in our Publication Scheme.

 Before submitting any request, you are advised to check the above web address to determine whether the information you require is already available.